Evolution of Risk-Taking Behaviour and Status Preferences in Anti-Coordination Games: The Model

-The population consists of a continuum of agents.
-Time is discrete and individuals live for one period at the end of which they reproduce according to a reproduction process $f$, which is a mapping:
+The population consists of a continuum of individuals of measure 1.
+Their evolutionary success is determined by the fitness function $f$, which is a mapping

-The inputs represented by the ordered pair $(c,s) \in {\R}^2_+$ are an individual's resources. $c$ will be interpreted as a standard consumption good and $s$ as a form of social capital.
-In each period, individuals are endowed with a subsistence amount $c_0 > 0$ of the consumption good.
-Furthermore, individuals can participate in lotteries over consumption.
-Besides this, people engage in social interactions through which, if successful, people gain social capital $s$, which allows them to obtain socially awarded rewards like influence, or mating partners.
-The aim is to identify evolutionary stable strategies for the social interactions and choices over lotteries.\\ \\ I make the following assumptions on the reproduction (or fitness) function $f$:
+The inputs, represented by the pair $(c,s) \in {\R}^2_+$, are taken to be an individual's resources.
+The first element ($c$) is interpreted as a \textit{consumption good} and the second element ($s$) as a socially obtained good or \textit{social good}.
+Individuals are initially endowed with a subsistence amount $c_0 > 0$ of the consumption good and no social good.
+They engage in a binary interaction through which, if successful, they gain $s$.
+This is interpreted as obtaining socially awarded rewards like influence, or mating partners.
+Both consumption and social good are assumed to be beneficial for evolutionary success but exhibit diminishing marginal returns.
+Furthermore, the consumption good is assumed to be essential for survival.
+This motivates the following assumptions on the fitness function $f$:

 \begin{assume} $f$ is strictly increasing in $c$ and $s$.
-It is continuous and at least twice differentiable in $c$. \end{assume}
+It is continuous and at least twice differentiable in $c$ and $s$. \end{assume}